 After redevelopment of the basic functionality, old modules should be replaced with the new ones.
 The team can then develop additional modules or functionality if the client required some additional functionality that wasn’t a part of the initial system.

 Data migration is not an obligatory step.
 However, if the data is critically valuable, it is recommended not to neglect this step.
 Here, you can consider some options, e.g., if you store the information on the on-premise server you may want to migrate it to the cloud or the newer database version.

 After the final testing of a redeveloped system, you must get ready for the project publishing.

 Before that, we recommend buying a compatible hosting or setting up your dedicated server following the new system requirements.
 After that, you can start additional synchronization of the new database.
 It is recommended to transfer the latest data from the old system to the new one.

 The last stage of the project migration is the product’s release at a convenient time for the end-users not to interrupt the sessions.
 It’s also recommended to perform the product release under the control of software developers and testing specialists to detect and fix the bugs if they emerge.

 Here are some steps that we recommend due to our experience:

-Here we mean the developers who are proficient with both technologies – the one you migrate from and the one you migrate to.
+Here we mean the developers who provide application modernization services, and are proficient with both technologies – the one you migrate from and the one you migrate to.
 Such a team can read and understand the code and how everything works in the old version and do some reverse engineering performing the same with the new technology.
 Of course, these specialists’ rates can be relatively high, but this approach will ensure faster delivery and the best possible compliance with the new system.